September 1935 Short Wave Craft

 [Table of Contents]

-Wax nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.
 See articles

-from Short Wave Craft.
+from Short Wave Craft,

 See Part 1, Part 2, and Part 3

 Radio Amateur Course - Alternating Current

 Fig. 1A - An analogy for wave motion and how alternating current reverses from positive to negative many times a second.